-As a result of the probascis, he became known as sage ‘Purusundi’ and lived there long and assist thousands with the ‘Katpaga Virudsa’ and afterwards reached the holy feet of the Lord Ganesh.
+As a result of the proboscis, he became known as sage ‘Purusundi’ and lived there long and assist thousands with the ‘Katpaga Virudsa’ and afterward reached the holy feet of Lord Ganesh.

 We have seen some stories telling us the glories of Lord Vinayaga.

-Ganesha statues in various types dug out in archaeological researches in nations like China, Japan, Thailand, Java, Sumatra, Cambodia, Burma, Afghanistan, Mongolia, Borneo, Nepal, Indonesia etc.
+Ganesha statues in various types dug out in archaeological research in nations like China, Japan, Thailand, Java, Sumatra, Cambodia, Burma, Afghanistan, Mongolia, Borneo, Nepal, Indonesia, etc.

-This proves that the Lord Ganesh was actually worshipped in those countries in ancient time.
+This proves that Lord Ganesh was actually worshipped in those countries in ancient times.

-Around 4000 years back, there was a civilization existed in the Northwest India, along the stream bank of River Sindu.
-It was recognized as Indus Valley Civilisation where there were two cities existed, Mohanja-daro and Harraph.
+Around 4000 years back, there was a civilization that existed in Northwest India, along the stream bank of River Sindu.
+It was recognized as Indus Valley Civilisation where there were two cities that existed, Mohanja-daro and Harrapa.

-There were slogans which determined to be around 3,500 years old discussed about Lord Vinayaga.
-These are actually the solid proves of the Lord Ganesh worshipping in ancient time.
+There were slogans which determined to be around 3,500 years old discussed Lord Vinayaga.
+These are actually solid proof of Lord Ganesh’s worshipping in ancient times.

 Presently, Lord Ganesh is being worshiped throughout India and Sri Lanka as well as Malaysia, Singapore, England, France, Canada, Africa and spread to numerous nations in the world.

 Ganesha temples can be seen anywhere.
 There are popular major temples dedicated to Lord Ganesh.
-Trichy Rockfort Ganesha Temple in Tamil Nadu, India as well as Karpaka Vinayagar Temple in Pillaiyarpatti in Tamil Nadu, India and Eight suyampu (the statues found naturally and not man made) Ganesha Temple in the western Indian state of Maharashtra and Manipay Maruthadi Pillaiyar Temple and Inuvil Seka Raja Sekara Pillaiyar Temple both in Northern Sri Lanka and Batticalo Mamangap Pillaiyar Temple in Eastern Sri Lanka are to name a few.
+Trichy Rockfort Ganesha Temple in Tamil Nadu, India as well as Karpaka Vinayagar Temple in Pillaiyarpatti in Tamil Nadu, India, and Eight suyampu (the statues found naturally and not man-made) Ganesha Temple in the western Indian state of Maharashtra and Manipay Maruthadi Pillaiyar Temple and Inuvil Seka Raja Sekara Pillaiyar Temple both in Northern Sri Lanka and Batticaloa Mamangap Pillaiyar Temple in Eastern Sri Lanka are to name a few.

-This is because all the devotees start their worshipping with praying Lord Ganesh first and also the poojas too begin first with Lord Ganesh.
+This is because all the devotees start their worshipping with praying Lord Ganesh first and also the poojas to begin first with Lord Ganesh.

 Tuesdays, Fridays greatest days for fasting as well as worshipping Lord Ganesh.

-In South India unmarried young females fasting on Tuesdays and Fridays and worship Vinayaga.
-By this they seek the true blessings for a very good life partner and a trouble free life.
+In South India, unmarried young females fast on Tuesdays and Fridays and worship Vinayaga.
+By this, they seek the true blessings for a very good life partner and a trouble-free life.

 Men also do the same too.

-Giant Vinayaka statue taken in procession to a water front
+Giant Vinayaka statue was taken in procession to a waterfront

-Stunning Ganesha idols made in hundreds taken in procession in the streets and these statues are taken out on the beach front or to the waterfront where when the prayers are over dissolved in water at the end.
+Stunning Ganesha idols made in hundreds are taken in procession in the streets and these statues are taken out on the beachfront or to the waterfront where when the prayers are over dissolved in water at the end.
 As one might have guessed that for this celebration, the statues are actually made out of dissoluble materials such as clay.